 "We say to the Russian workers, peasants, soldiers, revolutionists: above all continue the revolution.
 Continue to organise yourselves solidly and unite your new organisations: your communes, your committees, your soviets.
 Continue, with firmness and perseverance, always and everywhere to participate more extensively and more and more effectively in the economic life of the country, continue to take into your hands, that is into the hands of your organisations, all the raw materials and all the instruments indispensable to your labour.
 Continue the revolution.
 Do not hesitate to face the solution of the burning questions of the present.
 Create everywhere the necessary organisations to achieve these solutions.
 Peasants, take the land and put it at the disposal of your committees.
-Workers, proceed to put in the hands of and at the disposal of your own social organisations - everywhere on the spot - the mines and the subsoil, the enterprises and the establishments of all sorts, the works and the factories, the workshops and the machines".
+Workers, proceed to put in the hands of and at the disposal of your own social organisations - everywhere on the spot - the mines and the subsoil, the enterprises and the establishments of all sorts, the works and the factories, the workshops and the machines."

-Golos Truda Russian Anarchist-Syndicalist paper August 25th 1917 time workers took control and asserted their right to run society.
+Golos Truda Russian anarchist-syndicalist paper, August 25th 1917.
+The Russian Revolution was truly a turning point in modern history.
+For the first time workers took control and asserted their right to run society.
 At the time of the revolution there were about 10,000 active Anarchists in Russia, not including the movement in the Ukraine led by Nestor Makhno.
 There were at least four Anarchists on the Bolshevik dominated Military Revolutionary Committee which engineered the seizure of power in October.
 More importantly, Anarchists were involved in the Factory Committees which had sprung up after the February Revolution.
 These were based in workplaces, elected by mass assemblies of the workers and given the role of overseeing the running of the factory and co-ordinating with other workplaces in the same industry or region.

-Anarchists were particularly influential among the miners, dockers, postal workers, bakers and played an important role in the All-Russian Conference of Factory Committees which met in Petrograd on the eve of the October Revolution.
+Anarchists were particularly influential among the miners, dockers, postal workers, bakers, and played an important part in the All-Russian Conference of Factory Committees which met in Petrograd on the eve of the October Revolution.